ndmd23/co-pylot-beta/README.md

    - `npm install -g yo generator-code`
 5. ` install -g @vscode/vsce`
 6. Open the co-pylot folder in vscode and run `vsce package`.
-7. Install the extension in VSCode by running the `.vsix` file from the co-pylot folder in your node.js terminal: `code --install-extension C:/Users/path/to/co-pylot/co-pylot-0.0.1.vsix`.
+7. Install the extension in VSCode by running the `.vsix` file from the co-pylot folder terminal: `code --install-extension C:/Users/path/to/co-pylot/co-pylot-0.0.1.vsix`.
+**Run it**
-7. Check if it has been installed by going to Extensions (`ctrl+shift+x`) and typing `@installed co-pylot` in the search bar.
+8. Check if it has been installed by going to Extensions (`ctrl+shift+x`) and typing `@installed co-pylot` in the search bar.
 You should find co-pylot by undefined_publisher.
-8. Check functionality:
+9. Check functionality:
    - Press `ctrl+alt+m`: Split screen named AI Webview Editor should appear.
    - OR
    - Press `ctrl+shift+p`, search for `HelloWorld`, and the Information Panel should show instantly.